gusbemacbe/suru-plus-lubuntu/instructions_with_cli.md

 sudo apt install curl git subversion wget
 ```

 Choose one of two options — Git or SVN.
-We recommend strongly SVN, which is quicker than Git.
+We recommend strongly SVN, which is quicker like a MIllenium Falcon than Git.

 ### Git